 She / They

 LeeAnn served the public as the bilingual Spanish-English family law facilitator for the Deschutes County Circuit Court and was an active member of the state’s Family Law Advisory Committee’s sub-committees on court education and domestic violence.
-She provided services to Central Oregon as the bilingual Spanish-English legal advocate for Saving Grace, where she led efforts to expand outreach and access for marginalized communities and provided anti-oppression trainings for domestic violence advocates across the state and region.
+She also provided services to Central Oregon as the bilingual Spanish-English legal advocate for Saving Grace, where she led efforts to expand outreach and access for marginalized communities and provided anti-oppression trainings for domestic violence advocates across the state and region.
 More recently, she helped organize and facilitate several Town Halls on racism for high school students for the Bend La Pine schools.

 She earned her B.A. in International Affairs from the George Washington University, her M.A. in International Development from American University School, and her J.D. from American University Washington College of Law.
 She was a founding editor of The Modern American, a publication dedicated to diversity and the law, and is a certified anti-racism trainer.